H.E.R. – Genius Storytelling And Meaning Behind Focus, Avenue, and Every Kind Of Way

 « Tables turn and lessons learned » on self-love and self-worth.

-This is a whole sound experience and it feels like a movie scene in slow-motion, just like Rihanna in her car.
+H.E.R. is a whole sound experience herself.
+Her sound design feels like a movie scene in slow-motion, just like Rihanna in her car.
 Such a music experience is meant to be appreciated alone, shades and headphones on, sat in the backseat of a Uber, or by the window of a bus.

 Rendition, sound tuning, lyrics… they all participate to make the storytelling one-of-a-kind.